burntsugar/WestMacsAppCoreCS/README.md

 ## ⛺ API documentation
 XML documentation is built with the project and I am hoping to implement [DocFX](https://dotnet.github.io/docfx/) once it becomes mature enough to manage with .NET Core on MacOS (currently problematic 👿).

+## ⛺ Where to next
+See the Issues log for a list of TODO.

 <br>

 <hr>